thibaultCha/SpaceView/README.md

 SpaceView
 =========

-A canvas spaceview animation (a la Windows) for training with Javascript classes and some maths
+A canvas spaceview animation (a la Windows) for fun